Are you looking for an on-page SEO checklist to use for your blog posts and landing pages?

 If you want to learn how to best take advantage of each factor within the checklist, continue reading below.

 Arguably the most important element on the page.
-Your page title or meta title, is the title you want search engines to display when people search for queries related to your content, product or service.
+Your page title, meta title or title tag, is the title you want search engines to display when people search for queries related to your content, product or service.

 It gives search engines an “at-a-glance” impression of what your page is about.

-You can check your page title in wrapped in the relevant tag by opening up your browser’s development console.
+You can check your page title is wrapped in the relevant tag by opening up your browser’s development console.
 Navigate to your title element and check to ensure it is H1.